SpocWiki/_public/geo/Continent/Europe/Monaco.md

-There is no geographical distinction between the State and City of Monaco, although responsibilities of the government (State~level) and of the municipality (city-level) are different.
+There is no geographical distinction between the State and City of Monaco, although responsibilities of the government (State~level) and of the municipality (City~level) are different.

 [ISO2::MC]
 [ISO3::MCO]